C++ comparison (first attempt)

 apples and oranges with oranges.

 But the case where the types are different also occurs.
-This is a heterogenous
+This is a heterogeneous

 comparison.
 For example we want to compare std::string